Exam 2 Review#

 • debugging

-Reminder: You can ask GenAI to:
+Reminder: While studying, you can ask GenAI to:

 • create similar practice problems (and not give the answer)